alexle/alexle.github.com/posts/money-in-the-bank.markdown

 The 2008 Beijing Olympics were awesome.
 Usain Bolt, Team USA basketball, Phelps, Walsh & May volleyball.
 I was glued to the TV every night for a week.

-The most memorable moment for me, however, was Michael Phelp's 100m butterfly.
+The most memorable moment for me, however, was [Michael Phelp's 100m butterfly][2].
 Phelps came back from a huge deficit (he was in 7th place at the half-way point) to overtake Milorad Cavic in a thrilling finish.

 Phelps won by 1/100th of a second.